Can You Refinance a Reverse Mortgage?

 Key Takeaways

-• Reverse mortgages allow homeowners 62 and older to access the equity they have in their homes without monthly payments.
+• Reverse mortgages allow homeowners 62 and older to access home equity without making monthly payments.

-• Reverse mortgages do not need to be paid back until the last borrower passes away or moves out, or the home is sold.
+• Reverse mortgages don’t need to be repaid until the last borrower passes away, moves out, or the home is sold.

-• When you refinance a reverse mortgage, you replace one mortgage with another.
+• When you refinance a reverse mortgage, you replace one mortgage with another — either a new reverse mortgage or a traditional loan.

 Why Refinance a Reverse Mortgage?

-There are several reasons why someone might want to consider refinancing a reverse mortgage.
-Let’s take a look at a few.
+There are several reasons a homeowner might consider refinancing a reverse mortgage.

 Access Additional Equity